Automattic/vip-go-quickstart/README.md

 # Overview

 VIP Go Quickstart is a local development environment for developers creating and maintaining sites on the WordPress.com VIP Go hosting platform.
-The goal is to provide developers with an environment which can be initialised quickly, along some tools we believe developers will find useful ([more info](#compatability-with-vip-go)).
+The goal is to provide developers with an environment which can be initialised quickly, along with some tools we believe developers will find useful ([more info](#compatability-with-vip-go)).

 # How to use VIP Go Quickstart